 Career Options

-People with a great deal of visual-spatial intelligence often excel at careers in art, engineering, architecture, and design.
+People with great visual-spatial intelligence often excel at careers in art, engineering, architecture, and design.

 Some good career options include: